 The Westin Peachtree Plaza is an iconic fixture among Atlanta’s skyline.
 It is the city’s tallest building, and up until this trip, I had always wondered what it was like to stay there.
 So, when making plans to attend an awards ceremony in Buckhead, I booked a room.
 Here’s what my experience was like.

 If you’re arriving by car like I did, weekends including Fridays can be busy at the hotel’s ground level entrance for valet parking.
+As a note, this trip was a little before the Marriott rolled out its Bonvoy loyalty program.

 Inside the Westin Peachtree Plaza